github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 -----

 A type is a string that identifies a set of values.
-In each of the extension points mentioned above, the first column is always the name of a type.
+In each of the extensible predicates mentioned above, the first column is always the name of a type.
 A type can be defined by adding **typeModel** tuples for that type.
 Additionally, the following built-in types are available:

 - The name of an NPM package matches imports of that package.
 For example, the type **express** matches the expression **require("express")**.
 If the package name includes dots, it must be surrounded by single quotes, such as in **'lodash.escape'**.